-

 6. All schools are modern.
 They use digital technology and craft infrastructure such as workshops, studios, creative and play spaces in equal measure.

-7. Creativity and independent and self-responsible thinking and acting are Active in the schools promoted.
-This leads to the pupils developing their creativity in finding solutions and to an increase in each individual's willingness to take responsibility for themselves and their environment.
+7. Creativity and independent and responsible thinking and behaviour are actively encouraged in schools.
+As a result, pupils develop their ability to find creative solutions and each individual's self-efficacy and willingness to take responsibility for themselves and their environment increases.

 8. The teaching profession is attractive.
 Teaching is also open to people with other professional backgrounds if they are able, Conveying knowledge in a vivid and inspiring way.